Introduction

 Weight

 A higher objective lens means more weight.
 Both 10×50 and 12×50 have a front lens of 50 millimeters.
-Thus both of the binoculars are heavier than those of smaller objective lens power.
+Thus, both binoculars are heavier than those of smaller accurate lens power.

-10×50 binoculars work pretty well with a harness.
+10×50 binoculars work well with a harness.
 But 12×50 binoculars require a tripod to hold them steady.
-Because of this tripod, the 12×50 binoculars get heavier than 10×50 binoculars.
+Because of this tripod, the 12×50 binoculars get heavier than the 10×50 binoculars.

 Using lighter binoculars is easier and more advantageous.
 These are some 10×50 binoculars that are lightweight and easy to use-

-For those who are okay with heavy ones, try the top-quality vintage Japanese binoculars.
-They’re heavier and have an aesthetic look to them.
+Try the top-quality vintage Japanese binoculars for those who are okay with heavy ones.
+They’re more serious and have an aesthetic look to them.

 Winner: 10×50 binoculars.